Key Stage 1 (5-7 years)

 Experience of their own environment is extended to the wider world through Science, Geography and History topics.
 A hands-on approach, a range of multi-media in addition to several visits out of school are used to enrich the curriculum.

-Singing and music making activities are an integral part of the curriculum as are gymnastics and games with swimming from eight years upwards.
+Singing and music making activities are an integral part of the curriculum as are gymnastics and games.
 French too is taught by a specialist teacher throughout Junior House, beginning in the Early Years.

 The pastoral aspects of the curriculum are seen as being as important as the academic ones.
 The children have weekly Religious Education lessons, based on the school's Christian ethos, but with insights into other religions and cultures.
 Circle Time, in which issues such as friendships and feelings are considered, is planned into the timetable on a regular basis.